VCS SPRING SYMPOSIUM

 In the spring semester of the thesis year, students formally present their research to the public.
 The day-long Visual & Critical Studies Symposium groups graduating students into thematic panels moderated by prominent scholars representing relevant fields.
 The event is a rite of passage for the students and a proud moment for those who ushered them to this professional threshold.

-Video of the 2023 Symposium is posted below and can be watched, along with previous cohorts’ presentations, on the CCA YouTube channel.
+Videos of recent Symposia are posted below and can be watched on the CCA YouTube channel.

 Opening Remarks by Jacqueline Francisc and Elizabeth Travelslight